rest-nvim/rest.nvim/README.md

 ## Notices

+- **2021-11-04**: HTTP Tree-Sitter parser now depends on JSON parser for the JSON bodies detection, please install it too.
 - **2021-08-26**: We have deleted the syntax file for HTTP files to start using the tree-sitter parser instead, please see [Tree-Sitter parser](#tree-sitter-parser) section for more information.
 - **2021-07-01**: Now for getting syntax highlighting in http files you should